- Search The Registry

 - My Account

 *The Lighthouse Jazz Café opened on this date in 1949.
-The Lighthouse began as a nightclub located at 30 Pier Avenue in Hermosa Beach, California.
+The Lighthouse began as a nightclub at 30 Pier Avenue in Hermosa Beach, California.

 The club first began showcasing jazz music in the summer of 1949, when owner bassist/band leader Howard Rumsey began a recurring Sunday jam session on a trial basis.
 The experiment was a success.
-Rumsey became club manager soon after and put together a house band called the Lighthouse All-Stars.
-While the club also hosted visiting groups, the Lighthouse All-Stars became a noted ensemble in its own right, which had among its guest musicians Chet Baker, Gerry Mulligan and Miles Davis.
-The longest-running members of the Lighthouse All-Stars were Bob Cooper, Conte Candoli and Stan Levey.
+Rumsey soon became club manager and put together a house band called the Lighthouse All-Stars.
+While the club also hosted visiting groups, the Lighthouse All-Stars became a noted ensemble in its own right, which had among its guest musicians Chet Baker, Gerry Mulligan, and Miles Davis.
+The longest-running members of the Lighthouse All-Stars were Bob Cooper, Conte Candoli, and Stan Levey.
 West Coast jazz supporters Shorty Rogers, Richie Kamuca, Bill Holman, Bud Shank, Shelly Manne, and Jimmy Giuffre were also regulars in the early days.
 Max Roach was the regular drummer for a while in 1953.

 The club also became an important venue for recordings; Art Pepper, Lee Morgan, Cannonball Adderley, Mose Allison, Ramsey Lewis, Art Blakey, Charles Earland, Grant Green, Elvin Jones, Cal Tjader, the Modern Jazz Quartet, The Three Sounds, the Jazz Crusaders and Joe Henderson all made recordings there.
 "The Lighthouse" sponsored an inter-collegiate jazz festival in the late-1950s, and the competition's winners included Mike Melvoin and Les McCann.
-Club owner, John Levine died in 1970, and his family sold the club to Rudy Onderwyzer.
+Club owner John Levine died in 1970, and his family sold the club to Rudy Onderwyzer.
 Rumsey left "The Lighthouse" in 1971 to open the "Concerts By The Sea" jazz club in nearby Redondo Beach, and Onderwyzer sold the club again in 1981.
 The new owners remodeled it and mostly discontinued the jazz-music policy.
-From the mid-1990s, jazz slowly began to come back to the club, first on Sunday afternoons, then on a two-days-a-week schedule.
+From the mid-1990s, jazz began to come back to the club, first on Sunday afternoons, then on a two-days-a-week schedule.